About Radon Poisoning

 What To Do if You Experience Symptoms

-The most common symptoms of radon poisoning via water include cramps, stomach pain, digestive issues, and, in severe cases, stomach cancer.
 The way that radon gas harms its victims is by its break down of radioactive particles over time.
 Once you breathe in radon and it gets into your lungs, its particles continue to degenerate, thereby emitting tiny bursts of energy in your lungs.
 These energy bursts add up over time and are extremely harmful to your lung tissue.
 This is how radon causes lung cancer and this is why it is imperative that you get your home professionally tested for radon gas if you or your family has experienced any of the symptoms above.

 Radon poisoning symptoms are often mistaken for symptoms of other, less severe causes, such as the common cold or a respiratory infection.
 Unfortunately, tens of thousands of Americans die every year from the preventable and harmful effects of radon gas, often because they thought that it would never happen to them.